peterzhukovsky/brain_ageing/README.md

-These scripts visualize the resulting brain maps by creating a freesurfer color file similar to https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT Where the colors are representing the statistic of interest (average MS or case-control t-statistics for MS).
-Can be adapted to
+These scripts visualize the resulting brain maps by creating a freesurfer color file similar to https://surfer.nmr.mgh.harvard.edu/fswiki/FsTutorial/AnatomicalROI/FreeSurferColorLUT

+Where the colors are representing the statistic of interest (average MS or case-control t-statistics for MS).
+Can be adapted to work with any statistics as long as they are in the Glasser parcellation.

+Note that a different order of the HCP 360 labels (Glasser et al 2016) was used: HOA_VOL_SURF_GLASSER_labels.xlsx provides a mapping of these ids; also to Harvard-Oxford atlas regions.